 Current advice is that anyone with a weakened immune system is at increased risk of severe COVID-19.
 Those with rare diseases that significantly increase the risk of infections, including homozygous sickle cell disease, are considered at high risk of severe COVID-19 disease .
 Further specific advice for those with haemoglobin disorders is provided by the British Society for Haematology and should be read alongside current UK government guidance.

-All individuals, but particularly those at high risk and considered extremely clinically vulnerable to severe COVID-19 disease, should follow current UK recommendations to reduce their risk of infection and consider whether postponing travel is appropriate.
+All individuals, but particularly those at high risk and previously considered extremely clinically vulnerable to severe COVID-19 disease, should follow current UK recommendations to reduce their risk of infection and consider whether postponing travel is appropriate.

 Advice for those with SCD or thalassaemia should follow the usual advice given to all travellers, and tailored to the individual, considering severity of their illness, current treatment and medications.
 Assessment of a travellers’ risk and the suitability of their destination and plans should ideally be discussed with a healthcare professional (and/or specialist) prior to booking.
 SCD and thalassaemia may be associated with reduced function of the spleen, and will need to be assessed on an individual basis.
 For those with a dysfunctional or absent spleen, advice on the need for additional immunisations and antibiotic prophylaxis and standby treatment is available.